SiFTW/PepperScience/content/project/stratification-and-selective-targeting-based-on-anti-apoptotic-gene-expression-and-nf-κb-signalling-in-chronic-lymphocytic-leukaemia-cll/index.md

   focal_point: Smart
   preview_only: false
 ---
 This PhD studentship is funded by a local philanthropist, Paul Stanforth.
-The project is designed to use NF-kB fingerprinting and link them to the expression of anti-apoptotic proteins to stratify chronic lymphocytic leukaemia (CLL).
+The project is designed to use NF-κB fingerprinting and link them to the expression of anti-apoptotic proteins to stratify chronic lymphocytic leukaemia (CLL).
 The ultimate aim is to identify the best drugs for each individual patient.